-All candidates applying to the Scholarships for the Next Generation of Scientists award program must ensure that official transcripts for all university degrees are sent to the Cancer Research Society by the appropriate University authorities before the application deadline.
+All candidates applying to the Scholarships for the Next Generation of Scientists award program must ensure that official transcripts of graduate university degrees (master and doctorate) are sent to the Cancer Research Society by the appropriate University authorities before the application deadline.
 Transcripts of undergraduate (bachelor's) degrees are not required.

 Candidates must ensure that three (3) reference letters are sent to our offices before the application deadline.

 The candidate's name must be clearly indicated in the subject-line of the letter.